 Welia Health staff will wear proper protective equipment (PPE) while in patient care areas.
 In some cases, full PPE may be appropriate and include some combination of masks, face shields, goggles, gloves, scrubs, gown, and PAPR (Powered Air Purifying Respirator) hood, all worn to protect staff and patients.

 Check-in and registration

-- Our registration staff will be seated behind clear acrylic barriers at check-in and are appropriately physically distanced.
-Please respect the space between you and them.
+Our registration staff will remain behind clear acrylic barriers at check-in, please respect the space between you and them.

-At this time, Welia Health is allowing visitors to the hospital, emergency department, and any outpatient service area (rehab, clinic, imaging, chemotherapy, infusion, etc.) at this time.
+At this time, Welia Health is allowing visitors to the hospital and any outpatient service area (rehab, clinic, imaging, chemotherapy, infusion, etc.) at this time.
 There are some exceptions to visitors including:

-Waiting room chairs and tables are arranged to support physical distancing and the number of people allowed in common waiting rooms and therapy areas had been limited.
+Waiting room chairs and tables are arranged to support physical distancing and the number of people allowed in common waiting rooms and therapy areas are limited.